Family members stand behind Lyle and Erik Menendez as they await a decision that could see them released from prison

 In 2023, attorneys representing the Menendez brothers filed a petition that argued they should be granted relief from their prison sentences based on new allegations that speak to Jose Menendez’s alleged pattern of sexual abuse, and a letter Erik Menendez wrote to a cousin that alludes to abuse he endured.

+Kitty Menendez’s sister.
+Joan VanderMolen, said the actions of the brothers were “the desperate response of two boys trying to survive the unspeakable cruelty of their father.”

+“They were just children.
+Children who could have been protected and were instead brutalized in the most horrific ways,” she said.

-In an interview with ABC that aired on Wednesday, Erik and Lyle’s cousin, Karen Vander MolenCopley, said she remembers noticing the boys’ demeanors change over the years.
+In an interview with ABC that aired on Wednesday, Erik and Lyle’s cousin, Karen Vander MolenCopley, said she remembers noticing the boys’ demeanor change over the years.

 “You could see when they were younger that there were these two lively young children, young boys who just became sadder and sadder through the years,” MolenCopley said.